moonbeam-foundation/moonbeam/docs/cherry-picks/UPGRADE-stable2603.md

 - **moonkit dependency** — ✅ resolved. [moonkit#95](https://github.com/Moonsong-Labs/moonkit/pull/95) merged to `main` 2026-06-18 (squash `4088d76`); the `moonbeam-polkadot-stable2603` release branch was rebased onto `main` (head `9d71129`) and moonbeam re-pinned its `Cargo.lock` to it.
 See Phase 1.4.
 - **EVM divergence** — anything new in upstream v1.0 (new EIPs, gas changes) must be backported manually onto the 0.43.x fork.
 - **Deferred EIPs** — confirm no EIP from stable2603 needs implementation work in our fork (`implementing-eips` skill).
-- **Verification cost** — Phase 1.5 frontier verification has 14 rows; parallelize via sub-agents.
+- **Verification cost** — ✅ resolved.
+Phase 2 verified the frontier rows via parallel sub-agents (2026-06-18); all confirmed present in `upstream/stable2603` (plus one SHA-citation fix and one new polkadot-sdk row).
+See Phase 2.

 ## Drop / archive checklist